Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_log.rst

 Configuring the Output Log
 ==========================

-For a given call to the PyROS :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method, the solver output log is produced by the
+The PyROS solver output log is produced by the
-Python logger (:py:class:`logging.Logger`) object derived from the optional argument ``progress_logger``.
+Python logger (:py:class:`logging.Logger`) object derived from the optional argument ``progress_logger`` to the PyROS :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method.
-By default, ``progress_logger``
+By default, the PyROS solver argument ``progress_logger`` is taken to be the :py:obj:`logging.INFO`-level logger with name ``"pyomo.contrib.pyros"``.
-is taken to be the logger with name ``"pyomo.contrib.pyros"``.
+The verbosity level of the output log can be adjusted by setting the :py:mod:`logging` level of the progress logger.
-The level of the default progress logger is originally set to :py:obj:`logging.INFO` and, for example, can be set to :py:obj:`logging.DEBUG` with:
+For example, the level of the default logger can be set to :py:obj:`logging.DEBUG` with:

 .. doctest::